What types of business insurance are there?

-Every business is different, which means that your commercial insurance policy should reflect the individual needs of your organisation.
-Commercial insurance policies can usually cover some, or all, of the following:
+Every business is different, which means that your business insurance policy should reflect the individual needs of your organisation.
+Business insurance policies can usually cover some, or all, of the following:

 Employers’ liability insurance

 If your business has employees (even if it’s just the one), then it’s a legal requirement to have at least £5 million employers’ liability insurance in place.
 Most business insurance policies will include this as standard, although you may need to top up this cover dependent on the nature of your business and the number of employees you have.

 Employers’ liability insurance will protect your business against compensation claims made by employees following injury, illness or damage to their property in the workplace.

 Public liability insurance provides cover for compensation claims made against your business the event that a customer suffers injury, or damage to their property, as a result of your business operations.